tiesptg/bones/persist/README.md

 ## Queries

 The Query class is used to select more and more diverse data.
 It supports single table selects, related rows and aggregate functions like count and sum all in one query.
+When using the selectJoin method, related objects will have that relation set.
 It is meant to give you almost as much flexibility as SQL.

 ### A simple query to select all objects of a table